 Losing fat means that you lose weight.

 According to Cureus, intermittent fasting can help with weight loss, though more long-term studies are needed to confirm these findings.
-The same conclusion was found by Current Obesity Reports.
+Current Obesity Reports found the same conclusion.

 Potential Eat Stop Eat Side Effects and Drawbacks